txt/guru26spr/docs/submit/six.md

 # Howmework: the world's gerates hellow world function

-Submit the rul genrated as follows.
-Ensure your "Actions" includes a run of the tests and your have a index.htnl file at /docs.
+Submit the url of the public  Github  genrated as follows.
+- Ensure your "Actions" includes a run of the tests and your have a index.htnl file at /docs.

+Submit the url of your test.pypi.org package uploaded to the internet (see last step).

 ## Hello